mabiliaRinelli/mabiliaRinelli/README.md

 - 🌱 I’m currently studying Computer Science at UGR
 - 📫 How to reach me mabiliastella@gmail.com or Linkedin :)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i'm half Spanish half Italian!
+- ⚡ Fun fact: I'm half Spanish half Italian!

 Hello, world!
 My name is Mabiia, and I'm a CompSci student at the Universidad de Granada.
 I am passionate about exploring the domains of artificial intelligence and big data, and